danidee10/django-notifs/docs/usage.rst

     console_notification.notify(countdown=60)  # Send after 1 minute

-This gives you more flexibility over the ``notify`` utility function because you can create several notifications and decide on how each individual notification should be sent
+This gives you more flexibility over the ``notify`` utility function because you can create several notifications and decide how each individual notification should be sent

 .. note::
-    Notification channels are automatically registered by django-notifs You must inherit from the base class and specify the ``name`` property for the channel to be registered properly
+    Notification channels are automatically registered by django-notifs You must inherit from the base class and specify the ``name`` property for the channel to be properly registered

 Notification Model